sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

 - **DBT is Not a Data Transformation Engine**: Another common misconception is that DBT performs the actual data transformations.
 DBT orchestrates the transformations, but the heavy lifting is done by your data warehouse's SQL engine.
 For example, if you're using Snowflake, Redshift, or BigQuery, those platforms execute the SQL transformations defined by DBT.

-- **DBT is Not a Data Visualization Tool**: DBT helps you prepare and clean your data, but it's not designed for data visualization.
-Tools like Tableau, Looker, or Power BI are used for visualizing the data models that DBT helps create.

 - **DBT is Not a One-Size-Fits-All Solution**: While DBT is powerful, it might not be the best fit for every scenario.
 For example, if your data transformations require complex procedural logic that's difficult to express in SQL, you might need to complement DBT with other tools or custom scripts.

 ## Conclusion

 In a nutshell, DBT was invented to tackle the common pain points in data transformation processes.
 By leveraging SQL, promoting modular code, integrating collaboration tools, and ensuring high data quality, DBT offers a fresh and efficient approach to building data models.
 Additionally, its ability to simplify data persistence allows data analysts to focus more on transforming data and less on storage details.

 If you're still using conventional methods, it might be time to give DBT a try.
 Dive into the documentation, explore the community forums, and see how DBT can transform your data workflows.
-Trust me, once you go DBT, you'll never want to go back.

 Happy data modeling!